 The results are summarized in Figure \ref{fig:eeg_weight}.
-The weight of each edge is evaluated as the Frobenius norm of the estimated precision matrix for that edge; i.e., $(\|\hat{\mathbf{\Theta}}_{ij}\|_F)_{p\times p}$.
+The weight of each edge is evaluated as $p_{ij}^{\delta} = \mbox{Pr}\{\|\hat{\mathbf{\Theta}}_{ij}\|_F > \delta\} $.
+The practical threshold $\delta$ is selected to be the 60\% percentile of $\|\hat{\mathbf{\Theta}}_{ij}\|_F$ and $\alpha$ is 0.01 in Figure \ref{fig:eeg_weight}.
 In the weighted graphs, thicker edges indicate larger weights.
-Among the selected edges, 153 edges are identified by both alcoholic and control graphs, denoted by orange lines in both graphs.
 We can see that most of the common edges have strong weights.
 By contrasting the alcoholic and control graphs, we see that the alcoholic group contains more edges connecting the frontal-central regions than the control group.
 It also appears that the right parietal region tends to have more connection in the alcoholic group than in the control group.
 Finding a more densely connected frontal region and differences in the right parietal region agrees with that which was found by \cite{zhu2016bayesian}.
 There are clear differences, of course, just as there were between functional graphical models estimated by \cite{qiao2019functional} and \cite{zhu2016bayesian}.
-We remark that \cite{qiao2019functional} specifically tuned their functional graphical lasso to obtain only 5\% sparsity for ease of presentation.
 Overall, however, we find qualitative agreement with the analysis of \cite{zhu2016bayesian}, despite the fact that their assumed model was quite different from our functional graphical horseshoe, and the fact that our approach does not assume a decomposable graph.